Jeevan-NM/AirbnbBookings-DataAnalysis/README.md

 # AirbnbBookings-DataAnalysis
-Analysing the data of Airbnb bookings, which contains over 49000 observations
+Performing Exploratory Data Analysis(EDA) on the data of Airbnb bookings, which contains over 49000 observations